webplatform/docs-wpd/Most_Wanted_Tasks/index.md

 * Look for duplicate pages that are in the root page.

 * Put every page into a category except for the main page.
-See the [[Special:UncategorizedPages|Uncategorized Pages]] to see where this is needed.
+Review the [[Special:UncategorizedPages|Uncategorized Pages]] to see where this is needed.

 * Fix [http://docs.webplatform.org/w/index.php?title=Special:LonelyPages&limit=500&offset=0 Lonely Pages].
 These are typically the pages that need the most work at this time.